awesome-foss/awesome-sysadmin/README.md

 - [Diagrams.net](https://app.diagrams.net/) - A.K.A.
 [Draw.io](https://app.diagrams.net/).
 Easy to use Diagram UI with a plethora of templates.
 - [DrawThe.Net](http://go.drawthe.net/) - Javascript tool that uses a YAML-formatted input to programmatically create large, complex, and visually solid diagrams.
 - [Mermaid](https://mermaid-js.github.io/mermaid-live-editor/) - Javascript module with a unique, easy, shorthand syntax.
 Integrates into several other tools like Grafana.
+- [Structurizr](https://www.structurizr.com/) - Architecture diagramming/modelling UI for developing and collaborating on diagrams-as-code aligned to the C4 model for architecture diagrams.
+Facilitates workflows for creating multiple software architecture diagrams from a single model.

 ### Distributed Filesystems